LeBananam/Simple-Whiskey-Image-Classifier-Python/README.md

 Step 5:
 - Images can now be predicted.
 User just need to run Predictor.py and put the path of the query image in to get prediction result.
+- Images with wrong prediction will be prompted to add to dataset to relearn.